meuzishun/blog-api/README.md

 const router = require('express').Router({ mergeParams: true });
 ```

 I used the app Postman to test these routes.
 Postman lets you store your test routes in a collection for reuse.
+It is a good idea to name and save the post tabs in Postman to a collection for future reuse.

+I then extracted the post and comment controllers and put them in separate files from the routes.
+Generally considered good practice and I also find it very helpful to conceptualize everything this way.
+As of this point, the controllers were just sending basic JSON to confirm that they were hooked up properly.

+Up next was the database.
+I just setup a MongoDB and got the connection URL which I stored in the .env file.
+I did create a special file, "database.js", for creating the database connection with mongoose and put it in a new directory, "config".
+Again, separation of concerns.
+This "config" directory was helpful later on with authentication and authorization.

+When working on registering and logging in users, I decided to extract these controllers as well, "authorizationController.js".

+- lib directory holds validators, issueJWT, generation of key pairs
+- authentication and authorization, PassportJS, extracting isAuth and isAdmin
+- thing about Passport passing on user after auth
+- post and comment controllers, try/catch, checks that don't work